 My first international adventure was a 2 week solo trip to Paris.
 I wanted to be fully prepared for my tourist activities and checked out numerous travel books from the library.
 The recommendations on packing strategies and wardrobe choice were similar - comfortable walking shoes (American code for sneakers) and clothing that was sweat wicking and quick drying (everything from REI).
 Despite my knowledge that I rarely sweat enough for it to be noticeable, and my distaste for sneakers worn outside the athletic sphere, as I lived in Colorado at the time I hightailed it to the flagship REI store and felt very out of place as I perused the aisles of shirts, blouses and shorts all made out of a fabric that felt like a cross between a plastic bag and a paper bag and in many cases with exaggerated sizes - the smallest size offered labelled SMALL but would fit like more like a very big medium.

-I went to check out and at the last minute decided agains the pants whose knees would zip off magically transforming them into a pair of extremely unflattering shorts, but left with several blouses, a turquoise rain coat and what according to the few pictures I took of myself turned out to be THE UGLIEST pair of 'comfortable' walking shoes ever, that though touted by the sales rep as 'amazingly comfortable!!' almost crushed my spirit for the first 4 days as the synthetic material rubbed against and away at my poor feet.
+I went to check out and at the last minute decided agains the pants whose knees would zip off magically transforming them into a pair of extremely unflattering shorts.
+I marched to my car with several blouses, a turquoise rain coat and what according to the few pictures I took of myself turned out to be THE UGLIEST pair of 'comfortable' walking shoes ever, that, though touted by the sales rep as 'amazingly comfortable!!' almost crushed my spirit for the first 4 days as the synthetic material rubbed against and away at my poor feet.